Skajdrowski/se1-auto-splitter/README.md

-# se1-auto-splitter
+# SE1-auto-splitter

-An auto splitter for SniperElite.
+An auto splitter for Sniper Elite Berlin 1945 using Autosplitting runtime.

 ## Compilation